Bayes Theorem

 • P( – – – | …… ) means the probability that – – – given that …..

-• One deck is standard deck of 52 cards, half red, half black.
+• One is a standard deck of 52 cards

 • You randomly draw a card from the selected deck.
-The card is red.
+The card is a diamond.

-• Before you selected the red card, the probability that the deck was all-red = ½
+• Before you drew the diamond, the probability that you had selected the deck of diamonds = 0.5.

-• The probability of drawing a red card given that the deck is all-red = 1.0
+• The probability of drawing a diamond from the deck of diamonds = 1.0

-• The probability of drawing a red card given that the deck is half-red = ½
+• The probability of drawing a diamond from the standard deck of cards = 0.25

 Using a Bayesian Calculator